MickaelRigault/MickaelRigault/README.md

 # Mickael Rigault

 ## About Me
 I am cosmologist passionate about data-science code development.
-I'm currently actively working wihtin Zwicky Transient Facility collaboration, to study the properties of our Universe using stellar explosions called Supernovae.
+I'm currently actively working wihtin the Zwicky Transient Facility international collaboration to study the properties of our Universe using stellar explosions called Supernovae.

 ## Projects
 - [skysurvey](github.com/MickaelRigault/skysurvey): Simulation the transient sky.